c3g/GenPipes_Docs/docs/source/get-started/pre_req_chklist.rst

     * Hardware requirement

-      TBD
+      To run GenPipes locally in your server - it must have at least the following resources:

+      - CPU
+      - Cores
+      - Memory
+      - Disk speed / SSD capacity

-    * Software requirement
+    * Software requirements

       - Python 2.7
-      - Modules that are required
+      - :ref:`Modules that are required<accessing_sw_mod_genomes_local_dp>`
-      - Genomes that need to be referenced
+      - :ref:`Genomes that need to be referenced<ref_installing_genomes>`

 **CHK2**: Ensure that you can test run one of the GenPipes Pipeline.
 Simply issue the help option instead of running any jobs.
 This will confirm whether GenPipes can actually run and environment setup in terms of python modules is taken care of.